Jahia/provisioning-tutorials/00-start-jahia/README.md

 ## Next

-In the next tutorial, we're going to automatically install the Personal API Tokens module and create a token at Jahia startup, [click here](../01-personal-api-tokens/).
+In the next tutorial, we're going to automatically create a Personal API Token at Jahia startup and use it in a GraphQL API call, [click here](../01-personal-api-tokens/).